akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-File-Server-Permissions/README.md

 ## Step 2 — Verify Shared Folder Access

-The UNC path was tested again:
+Next, I tried accessing the shared folder directly using the UNC path:

 \\dc01\Projects

 Result: Access Denied

-This confirmed the issue was related to permissions.
+At this point, I knew the issue was likely related to permissions rather than connectivity.

 ---

 ## Step 3 — Check NTFS Permissions

-The NTFS permissions on the Projects folder were reviewed.
+I then checked the NTFS permissions on the Projects folder.

-Observation:
-Project-Team security group controls access to the folder.
+I noticed that access was controlled through the Project-Team security group rather than individual users.

 ---

 ## Step 4 — Review Group Membership

-The user's group membership was reviewed in Active Directory.
+Finally, I reviewed the user's group membership in Active Directory.

-Observation:
-User was not a member of the Project-Team security group.
+I noticed the user was not part of the Project-Team group, which explains why access was denied.

-Root cause identified.
+This confirmed the root cause.

 ---

 # Root Cause

-The user had been removed from the Project-Team security group, which provides access to the shared folder.
+The issue was caused by the user not being part of the Project-Team security group.

-Since NTFS permissions were assigned to the group rather than the individual user, the user lost access to the folder.
+Since access to the folder was assigned to the group (and not directly to the user), removing the user from the group automatically removed their access.

 ---

 # Resolution

-The user was added back to the Project-Team security group.
+To resolve the issue, I added the user back to the Project-Team security group.

-Share permissions were verified to allow access for the group.
+I also verified that the share permissions were correctly configured for the group.

 ![Correct Share Permissions](screenshots/share-permissions-fixed.png)